 If you were involved in an auto accident and went to the hospital, you will probably receive a notice of a hospital lien eventually that says the hospital has a lien against you and/or any insurance claims you have.
 What does this mean?
 What can you do to get this removed or taken care of?
 If your hospital lien is in Texas, the easiest route is to call us for a free initial consultation.
 We will likely be able to answer your questions regarding the hospital lien and place you on the right path towards resolving the lien, you may or may not need an attorney to resolve it.

-Call the Law Office of Doug Goyen and talk to our car crash lawyer in Dallas at (972) 599 4100 or contact us on our website contact form for a free consultation regarding your case.
+Call the Law Office of Doug Goyen and talk to our Dallas car crash lawyer at (972) 599 4100 or contact us on our website contact form for a free consultation regarding your case.
 We charge no fee unless you win!

 Auto accident hospital liens are issued when a person visits the emergency room following an auto accident and does not present any health insurance to the hospital.
 Hospitals do this in order to ensure that their bills are paid.
 When a hospital lien is filed against them for their auto accident or car accident and injury case, most people have the following questions:1.
 HOW DOES THE HOSPITAL LIEN AFFECT ME?

 The fact that you received notice of a hospital lien means that the hospital claims you owe them money for your treatment and wants to take the money from your settlement with the auto insurance company.
 An auto accident lawyer can examine the lien and determine its validity.
 Hospital liens are typically filed against people who have been injured in an automobile accident and go to the emergency room shortly after the accident.2.
 WHAT CAN I DO ABOUT THE HOSPITAL LIEN?